Hanhui-Ma-Lab/Analyze_PAM_from_BE_Result/README.md

 # Analyze_PAM_from_BE_Result
-Code for Engineering XXX XXX Nickase for Robust Base Editing with Broad Targeting Range, NCB, 2024 Analyze PAM sequence from Base Edit results.
+Code for **Engineering XXX XXX Nickase for Robust Base Editing with Broad Targeting Range**, NCB, 2024

+Analyze PAM sequence from Base Edit results.

 Protospacer adjacent motif(PAM) and transposon-associated motif(TAM) are key DNA sequence for RNA-guild gene editor to bind and reconize target DNA.